eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 To configure the service, use the following environment variables:

 Variable: `VERIFIER_TRUST_SERVICEURL`
-Description: The URL of the service to use for trust verification. __If no URL is configured, all Verifiable Credentials Issuers are considered trusted.__
+Description: The URL of the `/trust` endpoint of the service to use for trust verification. __If no URL is configured, all Verifiable Credentials Issuers are considered trusted.__
 Default value: none

 Variable: `VERIFIER_TRUST_ATTESTATIONS_XX_ATTESTATIONTYPE`